Call now: 917-675-6553

 Establishing Fault in New York

-If you decide to sue, your personal injury attorneys in Yonkers, NY will need to show that the other driver is at fault for the accident.
+If you decide to sue, you will need to show that the other driver is at fault for the accident.
 Generally, this means pointing to a negligent or reckless action that the driver took that caused the collision and your injuries.
 Some of the more common examples of driver negligence that can easily lead to a serious accident include:

 • Driving while impaired by drugs or alcohol